fra-yer/Earthquake-Monitor/README.md

 ## Older Earthquake events
-The integration itself only exposes the latest accepted earthquake as the current sensor state (a new event overwrites an older event).
-However, older accepted events are still retained by Home Assistant’s recorder for the configured history retention period (the default is 10 days) and can therefore be inspected later or queried from the database.
+The integration itself only exposes the latest accepted earthquake as the current sensor state, so a new event overwrites an older one.
+However, older events remain saved in Home Assistant’s recorder for the configured history retention period, which is 10 days by default.
+Their full attributes are not shown in the standard History view of the entity, but can be accessed directly from the recorder database, for example with the SQL integration.

 ## Persistence across restarts